 One of the more popular combination treatments is a cape seal.
 Cape seals have historically included the application of a chip seal followed by a slurry seal.
-The slurry seal application provides a stronger seal as the emulsion latches onto the chip seal cover aggregate.
-This keeps the aggregate intact for a longer period of time, allowing for greater protection of the underlying layers.
+Cape seals allow for increased protection of underlying road layers by preventing water from seeping into your road base while also providing a tough and durable wearing surface.
 This technique also reduces tire noise — an important feature in urban areas.

 Cape Seal 2.0: Scrub Seal + Micro Surfacing